The connectivity of graphs of graphs with self-loops and a given degree sequence: Categorizing the components of

-In order to formalize the meaning of a graph with the maximum number of self-loops, let $\{ \bar{k_i} \}$ denote the `simplified degree sequence', the degree sequence of a graph if all self-loops were deleted, (i.e. $\bar{k_i} = k_i$ for all $i\in V^0$ and $\bar{k_i} = k_i-2$ for all $i\not \in V^0$).
-Assuming a degree sequence $\{k_i\}$ is in an unique decreasing order let a degree sequence be $m$-simple-graphical if there are self-loops on the $m$ largest degree vertices.
-A degree sequence being $m$-simple-graphical is equivalent to the condition that the following degree sequence is simple-graphical: $k_i^* = k_i-2$ for $i\le m$ and $k_i^* = k_i$ for $i>m$.
-For a degree sequence, let $m^*$ be the maximum value of $m$ for which the degree sequence is $m$-simple-graphical.
-We call graphs with $m^*$ self-loops on the $m^*$ highest degree vertices:
+Before we formalize the meaning of a graph with the maximum number of self-loops, let $\{ \bar{k}_u \}$ denote the `simplified degree sequence' of a graph $G$: \begin{definition}[simplified degree sequence $ \{ \bar{k}_u \}$] For a graph $G$, with degree sequence $\{k_u\}$, let $ \{ \bar{k}_u \}$ be the simplified degree sequence, where $\bar{k}_u = k_u$ if $(u,u)\not \in E$ and $\bar{k}_u = k_u-2$ if $(u,u)\in E$. \end{definition} The simplified degree sequence of a graph is the new degree sequence that results from deleting all self-loops in that graph.
+For the following, assume the degree sequence $\{k_u\}$ is in decreasing order.